 You may deduct expenses for an automobile you own in one of two ways: either record and deduct your actual expenses, including depreciation, or record your mileage and deduct a standard amount per mile of travel, plus parking and toll fees.
-For 2022, the standard mileage rates are $58.5 \, \text{¢}$ per business mile driven for the first 6 months of 2022 and then $62.5 \, \text{¢}$ per mile driven for the second 6 months, $18 \, \text{¢}$ per mile for medical or moving (moving is applicable for members of the U.S. Armed Forces or their spouse or dependents only) for the first 6 months of 2022 and $22 \, \text{¢}$ for the second 6 months, and $14 \, \text{¢}$ per mile for charity.
+For 2023, the standard mileage rates are 65.5¢ per business mile driven, 22¢ per mile for medical or moving (moving is applicable for members of the U.S. Armed Forces or their spouse or dependents only) and 14¢ per mile for charity.